alexjolong/pied_piper_proj2/README.md

    - Stepan Subbotin [(subbo001)](mailto:subbo001@umn.edu)

 # Setup:
-- Steps for setting up Cloudera environment:
+- This project is meant to be deployed within a Cloudera environment.
+Here are the steps we followed, which you can replicate.
-   1. Followed along with "Cloudera VM Download and SetUp Notes", installed VirtualBox and downloaded cloudera-quickstart-vm-5.13.0.0.
-Booted virtual disk with the following settings (note my base machine is Windows 10 Education, patch 1909, with intel i7 4-core and 16GB RAM.
+   1. Install VirtualBox and download cloudera-quickstart-vm-5.13.0.0.
+Boot virtual disk with the following settings (note my base machine is Windows 10 Education, patch 1909, with intel i7 4-core and 16GB RAM.
 I turned Hyper-V off for this project.)
       - **OS:** Red Hat Linux (64-bit) v6.7
       - **CPUs:** 3
       - **Base Memory:** 10736 MB
       - **Video Memory:** 16 MB
       - **Network Adapter:** Enabled
-   2. I added a TCP port-forwarding rule as per the instructions, from host port 2222 to guest port 22
+   2. Add a TCP port-forwarding rule as per the instructions, from host port 2222 to guest port 22
-   3. In addition, I mounted a shared folder, mounting this repository to a machine folder named "/home/cloudera/share/" with full access for the root user.
-This should be equivalent to an infrastructure team cloning this repo there.
-      - For me, this command is `sudo mount -t vboxsf pied_piper_proj2 share`, but this will differ depending on your file system.
-      - Alternatively, you can `git clone https://github.umn.edu/longx552/pied_piper_proj2.git`, and the directory will be named 'pied_piper_proj2'.
-Note that the version of git which comes packaged in Cloudera is 1.7.1, which does not support command-line credential passing, as is likely needed for UMN's enterprise github.
-Update git with `sudo yum update git` before cloning.

-# Running
+- Once your virtual machine is set up, you can clone this repo with the command `git clone https://github.com/alexjolong/pied_piper_proj2.git`.
+The resulting directory will be named 'pied_piper_proj2'.
 - To run deliverable 2, open a terminal from the project directory (the same location as this file) and enter the command `bash ./bash/deploy-proj2.sh --do_deliverable_2`.
 Alternatively, you can do each step in this process with individual commands:
    1. `bash ./bash/deploy-proj2.sh --download_data`: Downloads data from AWS
    2. `bash ./bash/deploy-proj2.sh --load_data`: Loads the data from Linux's ext4 file system to HDFS